 When you arrive at a party, a Dutch person will shake everyone's hand.
 If it is somebody's birthday, you wish everyone a happy birthday and name their relation to the birthday boy or girl.
 For example, when greeting the grandmother, it is customary to say, "happy birthday with your grandchild".
 If you are sitting down when somebody new arrives, it is expected of you to stand up to greet the person.

 Because the Netherlands is getting mixed with different cultures and habits, you will see that close friends and relatives will hug each other when saying hello and goodbye instead of the typical handshake and three kisses.

-There are many cultures where you can knock on someone's door and get invited in, staying for hours and joining families during meal times.
+There are many cultures where you can knock on someone's door and get invited in, stay for hours, and join families during meal times.
 In the Netherlands, this is not the case.

-It is expected of a visitor to call or send a message when they want to come over.
+A visitor is expected to call or send a message when they want to come over.
 If the host doesn't have time or doesn't feel like having visitors, they will tell you.
 If you are invited over, a Dutch person will not be afraid to say to you when they feel like it is time for you to go.

-Another typical Dutch characteristic trade where they are known for is greed.
+Another typical Dutch characteristic trade is that they are known to be greedy.
 I mentioned above that the Dutch are pretty lucky when it comes to how the Netherlands is set up and everything that the government provides them with.